On Sunday, 17 November 2024, demonstrations will take place in Greek cities. This is due to the 51st Anniversary of the Polytechnic Uprising in 1973.

 Athens transportation disruptions on 17 November

 Public transportation in these areas of Athens is disrupted on November 17.
-Due to road closure, bus routes are diverted or cancelled.
+Due to road closures, bus routes are diverted or cancelled.

 Here is some more information about how to use the Athens metro system.